stagnansi/nhg/README.md

 # Notes
-It's Neue Haas Grotesk Display Pro font.
+It's Neue Haas Grotesk Pro font, but it's start from Medium (600) until Black (800-900), Italic included.

 # How to use
 To embed the fonts into a webpage, copy this code into the head of your HTML document.